 1. Blisters on the hands and fingers?
 Use this tape!

 Using sticky tape on your golf shoes may help prevent blisters.
-Tape the parts of your hands and fingers that are most susceptible to blisters.
+Tape the parts of your hands and fingers most susceptible to blisters.
 Consider using waterproof tape, which will remain adherent even when wet and last longer.

 2. For Golf Blisters, Use a Medical Band-Aid